 1 – The “Centerpiece of Pandora”

-Opening May 27, 2017, Avatar Flight of Passage is one of the two attractions located in the new Pandora – The World of Avatar area within Disney’s Animal Kingdom.
+Avatar Flight of Passage is one of the two attractions located in the Pandora – The World of Avatar area within Disney’s Animal Kingdom.
 Flight of Passage is known as the “Centerpiece of Pandora” not just because of its location within Pandora but because it truly is the peak experience.
 Prepare to straddle what feels somewhat like one of those motorcycles at an arcade, be secured in, and then using 3D screen technology, awesome 4D effects, and motion simulation – feel like you are literally flying on the back of a mountain banshee in the most exhilarating way.
 Your banshee (somewhat like a flying dragon) will soar through the sky as it takes you on the ride of a lifetime through Pandora – The World of Avatar.

 2 – Know the Story Behind the Attraction

-The Pandora – World of Avatar area in Animal Kingdom is based off the popular 2009 science fiction film called Avatar.
+The Pandora – World of Avatar area in Animal Kingdom is based on the popular 2009 science fiction film called Avatar.
 In the movie, humans attempt to colonize on a habitable moon called Pandora.
-We don’t want to give away too much if you haven’t seen the movie, but the locals (known as Na’vi) explain bonding with a mountain banshee is a crucial step in the life of a Na’vi hunter.
+We don’t want to give away too much if you haven’t seen the movie, but the locals (known as Na’vi) explain bonding with a mountain banshee is a crucial step in the life of a Na’ vi hunter.
 Flying on the back of one of Avatar’s largest predators represents an important rite of passage.
 If you haven’t had a chance to watch the movie, we recommend doing so prior to riding Flight of Passage so you’ll have a better grasp of what to expect!
 Tip – Disney is currently playing Avatar continuously on Channel 80 for all Disney Resort guests.

 3 – Here’s How to Locate It

 After trekking through the park entrance and into the Oasis, you’ll want to make a left at the Tree of Life.
 Follow signs to Pandora, where you will make another left just before the Pizzafari restaurant.
 Shortly after passing Tiffins and Nomad Lounge, you’ll begin to see a change in your surroundings.
 The most noticeable sign you’ve reached Pandora is the “Valley of Mo’ara” sign followed by a huge Pandoran plant known as the Flaska Reclinata located on your right.
 Keep walking until you have the chance to make a slight left where the Pandora Drum Circle is located.
 Continue down the path to head towards the floating mountains.
-You’ll pass Na’vi River Journey on your left, go under the floating mountains (amazing!), and finally see the simple yet noticeable entrance to Avatar Flight of Passage.
+You’ll pass Na’vi River Journey on your left, go under the floating mountains (amazing!), and finally, see the noticeable yet straightforward entrance to Avatar Flight of Passage.
 Please note, there is a second entrance and exit from Pandora that is located just past the Festival of the Lion King show in Africa.
 If you are coming in from this direction, walk over a lengthy bridge.
 You’ll know you’ve entered Pandora by the sounds and sights of the landscape.
-Make a right when possible which will have you looking directly at Pongu Pongu and Windtraders in front of you with Satu’li Canteen on your right.
-Make a hard left here and you’ll see Avatar Flight of Passage located under the floating mountains.
+Make a right when possible, which will have you looking directly at Pongu Pongu and Windtraders in front of you with Satu’li Canteen on your right.
+Make a hard left here, and you’ll see Avatar Flight of Passage located under the floating mountains.

 4 – In the Loop with Logistics

-Disney does consider Avatar Flight of Passage are thrill attraction, and we would have to agree.
+Disney does consider Avatar Flight of Passage a thrill attraction, and we would have to agree.
 For safety reasons, guests must be 44in or taller to ride (same height requirement as Expedition Everest).
 Guests must be able to transfer from a wheelchair/ECV.
 Other accessibility information provided is audio description, assistive listening, handheld captioning, and video captioning.
 Please be aware that we have seen and heard complaints about size being a factor on this attraction.
 While there is no height concern for being too tall, guests have complained about weight being a factor – even to the point of prohibiting them to ride because the seat restraints didn’t latch properly due to size.
-Good news is Disney has added a test seat at the front of the attraction so guests can test the seat before they get in the line.
+The good news is Disney has added a test seat at the front of the attraction so guests can test the seat before they get in the line.
 One more logistic – Rider Swap is available for those wanting to ride, but needing to wait for your party to exit the attraction so they can stay back with the member in your party not able to ride.

 5 – FastPass Is a MUST